Do I have to play an instrument or have singing experience?

 How is UHS regarded by major universities?

 We are listed in California directories of high schools and receive mailings from colleges and universities.
-UHS is in contact with the UC office at UC Merced and at Stanford, and we send students to local interview for Harvard.
+UHS is in contact with the UC office at UC Merced and at Stanford, and we send students to local interviews for Harvard.
 UHS students are accepted at highly selective colleges and universities.
 UHS has a College Advisor who works with students in preparation for college admissions.

 Homework averages about a half-hour per course per night.